2024 Indy Eleven season

-The 2024 Indy Eleven season was the most recently completed season for Indy Eleven, a professional soccer club based in Indianapolis, Indiana, beginning in February 2024 and ending in November 2024, comprising 40 competitive matches and 6 friendlies.
+The 2024 Indy Eleven season was a domestic season for Indy Eleven, a professional soccer club based in Indianapolis, Indiana, beginning in February 2024 and ending in November 2024, comprising 40 competitive matches and 6 friendlies.
 It was also the club's eleventh season of existence, their eleventh consecutive season in the second tier of American soccer, and their seventh season in the USL Championship.
 The team also participated in the U.S. Open Cup, making the semi-finals for the first time in the club's history.

 Background

 The previous season was the second consecutive season where the USL played a 34-match schedule divided into two conferences with both conferences having a single table.
 While being the first where all sides from both conferences played against each other.

 The 2023 season was seen as relatively successful for Indy, as they qualified for the USL Championship Playoffs for the first time since 2019 by finishing 6th in the Eastern Conference.
 The team lost to eventual finalists Charleston Battery in the Conference Quarterfinals on October 22, 2023.
 The team exited the U.S. Open Cup in the third round with a 1–0 away loss to MLS side Columbus Crew on April 26, 2023.

 Following the conclusion of the 2023 season the club parted ways with head coach Mark Lowry, who later became the head coach for MLS Next Pro side Real Monarchs.
 The team announced the arrival of former Manchester United player and Minnesota United interim head coach Sean McAuley as their new head coach on January 8, 2024.